JeetRoy97/Analyzing-the-Bias-for-different-ML-algorithms/README.md

 Figure 6: LCNN race-wise accuracy at focal loss

-b) ROC curve for SVM and LCNN for gender prediction tasks.
+2. ROC curve for SVM and LCNN for gender prediction tasks.
 (Draw ROC curve from scratch.)

 Results - ROC curve for SVM and LCNN for gender prediction tasks.